BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-guitarstringsynth.md

 </p>

 ### Extra Credit (25%)
 As extra credit, you should fill in the method `playFile`, which loads in and plays a bunch of notes in sequence from a text file.
 The text file contains a bunch of lines with comma separated values for `halfstep,duration,decay`.
-For example, the file `HappyBirthday.txt` contains the following sequence of 25 notes:
+For example, the "Happy Birthday" song contains the following sequence of 25 notes:

 ```
 0,0.35,0.98